smithy-security/smithy/components/consumers/jira/README.md

 ### addToDescription

-An array of which dracon api fields to add to the jira ticket description.
+An array of which smithy api fields to add to the jira ticket description.

 ### mappings

-Not used for now, it's part of a yet-untested jira-to-dracon syncroniser which makes jira into a more comprehensive vulnerability management platform.
+Not used for now, it's part of a yet-untested jira-to-smithy syncroniser which makes jira into a more comprehensive vulnerability management platform.
 If you need this please open a ticket.